Hip Replacement Lawsuit Center

 Part of the problem started with the U.S. Food and Drug Administration (FDA) and its antiquated approval process.
 Because hip replacements were considered medical devices that were not considered essential, they underwent a far-less stringent approval process than essential devices, such as an artificial heart.
 Using the FDA’s 510 (k) approval process, hip manufacturers were able to get their products on the market without human testing.
 The only thing the company’s had to prove was that their devices were similar to ones already on the market -- even if that original device had been recalled.

-Hip Replacement Failure
+Hip Implant Failure

 As quickly as all-metal hip devices skyrocketed in popularity, they started showing signs of weakness.
 Hip replacements are supposed to last a decade or more; all-metal hips were failing in the first couple of years.
 Worse yet, the complications became potentially fatal: metal poisoning, infections and tumors.
 All of this because no one recognized early on that the friction between the all-metal pieces would cause metal shedding, or fretting.